How has COVID-19 impacted victims of domestic violence in Australia?

 Thanks to the COVID-19 pandemic and subsequent lockdown, we know that many small organisations working in the domestic violence space will be facing unprecedented demand for their services – without the resources they need.
 The Sisters of Charity Foundation is working to get desperately needed funds to the front lines as fast as possible.

 But we can’t do it without your help.
-Please donate now to our Winter Appeal – we’ve never needed your support more.
+Please donate now to our Christmas Appeal – we’ve never needed your support more.

 Each year we’re able to make a difference to thousands of people across the country with funds generously donated by compassionate Australians.
 We support initiatives that focus on benefiting the disadvantaged, marginalised and socially isolated people in our community.